 Costa Rican Casado

 Once you have those main components, you can start adding whatever sauces or toppings you want.
-I went with pico de gallo, a little vegan sour cream, and avocado.
-Oh.
-Em.
-Gee.
-Those toppings just take the cake.
+I went with pico de gallo, a little sour cream, and avocado.
+I’m telling you, the toppings just add something special!

 Costa Rican Casado